16 Best Groin Exercises To Ease Pain & Improve Fitness Levels

 4. Bring the legs back to the initial position.

-Isometric exercises for groin area are one of the best core exercises as it helps improve muscle endurance and stability.
+This is one of the best core strengthening exercises, as it helps improve muscle endurance and stability.

 9. Barre Leg Stretch